DavidTchanturia/MyHomeParser/README.md

 ```

 To schedule the program to run at the end of each day, on linux use Cron.
 This will run the main.py every day at 23:40 making sure to include newly addade data to the database.
-Note that you need to use a full path of main.py instead of this /MyHomeParser/main.py, for the command to work.
+Note that you need to use a full path of main.py instead of this /MyHomeParser/main.py, for the command to work. please also correctly specify a path to your python3 interpreter.
 ```
-40 23 * * * /MyHomeParser/main.py >/dev/null 2>&1
+40 23 * * * /usr/bin/python3 /path/to/your/main.py >/dev/null 2>&1
 ```

 ## Visualisation